nithssh/Praetorian/README.md

 ## Commands
 `verify`, `code`, `help`, `setup`, `configure`

 The default prefix is `!`.
-Use the `help` command to get an up-to-date explaination on these commands.
+Use the `help` command to get an up-to-date explaination of these commands.

 ```
 / COMMAND STRUCTURE